gerakolen/payment-tg-bot/README.md

 # Introduction

-This is a template bot that can be used to connect the payment system in telegram.
+This is a template bot written with [Aiogram 2](https://docs.aiogram.dev/en/latest/) framework that can be used to connect the payment system in telegram.

 # Prerequisites